-So, what party is responsible for making sure the value of the property is consistent with the amount being paid?
-In comes the appraiser.
-We provide an unbiased opinion of what a buyer could expect to pay — or a seller receive — for a parcel of real estate, where both buyer and seller are informed parties.
+So, what party is responsible for making sure the real estate is worth the amount being paid?
+This is where you meet the appraiser.
+We provide an unbiased opinion of what a buyer could expect to pay — or a seller receive — for a property, where both buyer and seller are informed parties.
 A licensed, certified, professional appraiser from Powers Real Estate Services, LLC will ensure, you as an interested party, are informed.

 Valuation Using the Income Approach

 In the case of income producing properties - rental houses for example - we may use a third way of valuing a house.
 In this case, the amount of income the real estate generates is taken into consideration along with other rents in the area for comparable properties to determine the current value.